On this day

 I remember the last time I saw you.

-It was on a brief video call you had with aunty and my cousin.
+It was on a brief video call you had

 We were in our ancient shop,